first-try-software/manufacturable/README.md

 Extending `Manufacturable::Item` adds the Manufacturable DSL to the class.
 Calling `corresponds_to` with a key registers that class with the factory.

-Once registed, a class may be instantiated like this:
+Once registered, a class may be instantiated like this:

 ```ruby
 Manufacturable.build(Object, :four_door, *args)